Last Updated: Jul 21, 2017 Views: 26

 It would be best located away from the direct light of windows and florescent lighting should not be used as they give off UV rays.
-No florescent lighting in a window free or away from window glare would be the best spot.
+No florescent lighting in a window free area, or away from window glare would be the best spot.
 Light filters such as blinds and shaded should also be considered as well as UV monitoring.

 In general materials age gradually through exposure to oxygen humidity,light and other factors in the environment.